vgurianov/uml-sp/docs/case_studies/function/function.md

             else probe = "The end";
         },
 ```
-where ix is counter of months, iy is counter of mature pairs, yy is counter of any pair, t ist is current node
+where *ix* is counter of months, *iy* is counter of mature pairs, *yy* is counter of any pair, *t* is current node
-of x linked list.
+of *x* linked list.
-The "probe" variable is an input data.
+The *probe* variable is an input data.
 New node insert to head of linked list.
 The run result of the simulation is depicted in Fig.2
 <p><img src="Fibonacci.png" alt="" /></p>
 Figure 2.
 The Fibonacci sequence simulation<br>